cyclejs-community/component-combinators/README.md

 ![sample app demo with miscellaneous combinators](examples/AllInDemo/assets/images/animated_demo.gif)

 Note the use of the ad-hoc combinators `Navigation`, `NavigationSection` and `NavigationItem`.
-They are for instance defined as :
+They are for instance defined as:

 ```javascript
 // Components